akester/puppet/README.md

 # Puppet

 This is a container with a few build tools used to build my internal Puppet code and set it up for deployments.
-It's based on Debian 11 (because reasons), and includes these tools:
+It includes these tools:

-* puppet
 * puppet bolt
 * sops
 * terraform

-It also has the upstream Hashicorp and Puppet upstream repos installed, so you can install other packages you need.

 ## Usage